klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 Since the report of the "try" command is a bit complex, here is an example.

 The output of "try" is in most cases very long, so you probably want to redirect it to a file transfer it to a pager program like "less".
+You can skip the detailed report with option "-b" or "--brief".
 In the following examples we use "less".
 Note that in "less" you go back with "b", forward with <space> and quit the program with "q".
 There are many other commands, use "man less" to learn more. "less" is not available on windows platforms.

 We assume that you have a configuration file "sumo-build.config" which contains the settings for all needed command line options and a list of modules.
 Then we